mhelwig/urlfiddle/README.md

 ```
 urllib "http://www.example.com/index.php?param1=§1-10§&param2=§f=/path/to/file§&param3=§fuzz=5,2§"
 ```
-which will generate an url for all possible parameter combinations.
+which will generate urls for all possible parameter combinations.

 If you just want to see what kind of URLs urlfiddle generates, you can call it with the "-s" option so it will just print out the generated urls.